jkolden/movieproject_revised/README.md

 $ cd my_project
 $ git clone https://github.com/jkolden/movieproject.git
 ```
-A folder named ud036_StarterCode will be created in your directory
+A folder named movieproject will be created in your directory

 ## How to Run